Trump Surprises A Terminally Ill Fan With A Personal Phone Call

 Jay Barrett, of West Haven, Connecticut, got the gift of a lifetime.
 Barrett is only 44-years-old but has only a short time left to live due to cystic fibrosis.
-He recently left the hospital so that he could live out the rest of his life in the peace and comfort of sister’s home where he’ll be surrounded by loved ones.
+He recently left the hospital so that he could live out the rest of his life in the peace and comfort of his sister’s home where he’ll be surrounded by loved ones.
 His sister, Bridgette Hoskie, asked Barrett if there was anything on his bucket list she could help him fulfill in his remaining months on Earth.
-He told her that his dying wish was to have some form of communication with the President of the United States, according to Washington’s Top News.
+He told her that his dying wish was to have some form of communication with the president of the United States, according to Washington’s Top News.
 Barrett is a diehard Trump supporter who has been rooting for him since he announced he was running for president.

 It was a pretty daunting request, but Hoskie was determined to do everything in her power to make it happen.
 She turned to social media and reached out to friends and strangers in hopes of connecting with Donald Trump.
 It wasn’t an easy request for her to make.
 In fact, Hoskie calls herself “100 democrat” and doesn’t necessarily agree with Trump’s policies.
 Nevertheless, her political beliefs didn’t stop her from doing her best to make the impossible happen.
-Social media users that caught wind of Hoskie’s desperate plea began sending emails to the White House requesting President Trump to reach out to Barrett.
+Social media users that caught wind of Hoskie’s desperate plea and began sending emails to the White House requesting President Trump to reach out to Barrett.

 Their kindness paid off.
 Late Tuesday evening Barrett picked up the phone only to realize the White House was calling him personally, according to Fox News.